SCHS Home

 The Museums

-This museum reveals many aspects of the county’s past through such displays as Early Swiss Heritage, Veterans Remembered, Childhood Memories, Native Americans, Professions, and Domestic Arts.
+The museums reveal many aspects of the county’s past, and can be found in both the River History Museum, and the County Historical Museum.
+Displays include Early Swiss Heritage, Veterans Remembered, Childhood Memories, Native Americans, Professions, and Domestic Arts.
 These displays are housed in an 1860 Greek Revival Presbyterian Church.
 We also hold many records that will help you in your genealogy searches.